 7 Facts About Me

+1. I am notorious for taking forever to order at a restaurant.
 I can never decide between two things (or sometimes more) I like.
 If you ever go out to dinner with me, just let be the last at the table to order or I will drive you crazy telling the server "Just one more minute"

 2. I have been taking Spanish lessons for a year and while my understanding of grammar has improved my vocabulary still basically sucks.
 My teacher swears I'm now bilingual but I think she is muy loca!